Anne-France Goldwater

 Anne-France Goldwater (born July 14, 1960) is a Canadian lawyer and television personality, best known as the arbitrator on L'Arbitre, a court show which debuted on the V television network in 2011.

 Goldwater was born in Montreal, Quebec, the daughter of lawyers Sam Goldwater and Ruth Zendel.
-She studied law at McGill University before being admitted to the Bar of Quebec.
+She studied law at McGill University before being admitted to the Bar of Quebec in 1981.

 Law

-A family law lawyer from Montreal, Goldwater is a partner with Marie-Hélène Dubé in the firm of Goldwater, Dubé.
+A family law lawyer from Montreal, Goldwater was a partner with Marie-Hélène Dubé in the firm of Goldwater, Dubé.
+Dubé was named judge to the Superior Court of Quebec on March 25, 2022 and the firm changed names to Goldwater Droit.
 The firm has been involved in some of Quebec's highest-profile family law cases, including Hendricks and Leboeuf v.
 Quebec, the Quebec Superior Court case which legalized same-sex marriage in Quebec; Lola vs. Eric, a case which resulted in the Quebec Court of Appeal declaring parts of Quebec's common-law marriage legislation to be unconstitutional in its denial of alimony and matrimonial regime rights, a decision ultimately overturned by the Supreme Court; and Bruker v.
 Markovitz, a Supreme Court case which found that a Jewish man could be held legally responsible for refusing to grant his former wife a get following their civil divorce.

+On November 30, 2023, An Act to establish the Unified Family Tribunal within the Court of Québec, commonly referred to as Bill 91, came into effect.
+The legislation formed part of a broader reform of Quebec family law that followed sustained debate over the legal status of de facto spouses after the Supreme Court of Canada decision in Quebec (Attorney General) v.
+A (commonly known as Eric v.
+Lola) in 2013.
+In 2025, Goldwater filed a constitutional challenge to the Unified Family Tribunal, alleging that aspects of the new regime infringe the Canadian Charter of Rights and Freedoms and improperly transfer jurisdiction from the Superior Court of Quebec.

 She received the SOGIC Ally Award from the Canadian Bar Association's Sexual Orientation and Gender Identity Conference in 2003 for her role in Hendricks and Leboeuf v.
 Quebec.